Rolls-Royce expected to make a public offer on Wartsila -report

 By buying Wartsila, Rolls-Royce - the world's second-largest aircraft engine maker - would strengthen its marine business, which lowered its profit guidance in November.

-Wartsila's largest owner, with a stake of 22 percent, is a joint venture of Fiskars FIS1V.HE, which is backed by Finland's Ehrnrooth family, and Investor AB (INVEb.ST), the investment arm of Sweden's Wallenberg family.
+Wartsila's largest owner, with a stake of 22 percent, is a joint venture of Fiskars, which is backed by Finland's Ehrnrooth family, and Investor AB, the investment arm of Sweden's Wallenberg family.